 Provided that the conveyancing practitioner is on the mortgage company panel, she or he must follow the CML Handbook provisions for the bank.
 Unless your lawyer obtains specific confirmation in writing that the bank will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask the mortgage company to contact your lawyer in writing confirming that they will accept the number of years left on the lease.

 How does conveyancing in Whitmore differ for newly converted properties?

-Most buyers of new build residence in Whitmore approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is finished.
-This is because house builders in Whitmore usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Whitmore come to us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is finished.
+This is because house builders in Whitmore tend to acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Whitmore or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Whitmore or who has acted in the same development.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more detailed investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not take any other action based on this information before getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive investigations.
+Do not use this information in tribunal or court proceedings.
+There may be other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information before seeking the advice of a professional.